darklang/docs/docs/contributing/getting-started.md

 ### Make the change

 We'll assume you have the repo set up as discussed above.
 Now we want to make the contribution.
 First, find a function which needs testing.
 Let's make some lists.

 First let's see what functions exists:

 `grep -hoP "[A-Z][A-Za-z]+::[_a-zA-Z0-9]+" backend/libexecution/ -R | sort | uniq > exists`

-And now which ones are tested
+And now which ones are tested:

 `grep -hoP "[A-Z][A-Za-z]+::[_a-zA-Z0-9]+" backend/test -R | sort | uniq > tested`